shirish93/shirish93.github.io/_innovation/nepals-traditional-foods.md

 **Beneficiaries:**

 * **Aspiring Restaurateurs:** The templates will significantly lower the barrier to entry, making it easier and more affordable to open an ethnic restaurant.
-* **Domestic Audience:** Increased accessibility and variety of ethnic cuisines, fostering a sense of national pride and cultural appreciation.
+* **Domestic Audience:** Increased accessibility and variety of ethnic cuisines, growing a sense of national pride and cultural appreciation.
 * **International Audience:** Nepal will be positioned as a unique culinary destination, attracting international food enthusiasts and tourists.
 * **Ethnic Communities:** Increased awareness and appreciation for their culinary heritage, potentially leading to economic opportunities within their communities.
 * **Farmers and Entrepreneurs:**  A surge in demand for regional agricultural products, boosting the local economy.